gutsy-robot/pydmps/README.md

 2. ros turtlesim simulator
 3. ros turtlesim teleop_key

-Make sure that both of these are present on your ROS package path.
+Make sure that 2 and 3 are present on your ROS package path.
 2 and 3 are only needed if you wish to record new actions.
 I have already provided an example action in the csv subdirectory in data.csv.
 If you record a new 2D action, just create a csv file in the similar fashion.